avengerpenguin/traditionalmead.uk/content/London Honey Co/long-mynd-heather-honey-mead.md

 This drink is a pale golden colour with remarkable clarity.
 This is perhaps closer to a sweet, white wine like Gewürztraminer in appearance.
+This may be unsurprising given the use of apples and grapes in the recipe.

 ## Nose

-There is a fragrant -- arguably floral -- honey aroma with a sense of depth, perhaps due to the mix of fruits.
+There is a fragrant -- arguably floral -- honey aroma with a sense of depth.
+There are some fruit characteristics, but it is hard to pick out certain fruits in particular.

 ## Taste

 The taste is surprisingly dry given the flora and honey aromas.
-The grape juice is bringing with it the usual sourness and tannins you would get from a white wine grape such as Chenin Blanc.
+The grape juice is bringing with it the usual sourness and acidity you would get from a white wine grape such as Sauvignon Blanc or Chenin Blanc.

 It is definitely a cyser or pyment rather than a mead.
-There are some honey undertones that add a notable amount of complexity to the overall drink, but the body is a little lacking.
+There are some honey undertones that add a notable amount of complexity to the overall drink, but the body is a little lacking and the finish is somewhat short.

 ## Where to buy